kptdev/kpt/docs/pkg/update.md

     kpt pkg update LOCAL_PKG_DIR[@VERSION] [flags]

+  **Note:** all changes must be committed to git before running update

   LOCAL_PKG_DIR:

     Local package to update.
 Directory must exist and contain a Kptfile to be updated.